kacpermajchrzak/kacpermajchrzak/README.md

 ## About me

 I’m currently exploring modern AI topics like large language models (LLMs), retrieval-augmented generation (RAG), and autonomous agents.
-Still fascinated by computer vision, but now more curious about how models reason and interact.
 I'm also passionate about computer vision and related topics.

 ## Education